 We’re actively seeking interested candidates from all regions of the state.
 If you’re interested in taking your passion for historic places and spaces to a statewide level and working with engaged citizens on issues such as protecting historic landscapes, preserving and re-purposing historic schools and libraries, celebrating Wyoming’s historic places and empowering people to preserve their own historic buildings, let us know!
 Please give us a call or send an email so we can tell you more.

-Rine Kasckow, Diversity Initiative Researcher, is currently a senior at the University of Wyoming majoring in History with a minor in African American and Diaspora Studies.
+Rin Kasckow graduated from the University of Wyoming where she majored in History with minors in African American and Diaspora Studies.
 She moved to Laramie in 2013 from Kansas.
-Rine is passionate about all things history and shows this in her work with the UW History Club and through volunteering within the community.
+Rine is passionate about all things history and shows this in her work through volunteering within the community.
 She has volunteered with the Alliance for Historic Wyoming since 2015, and developed the Alliance's Diversity Initiative during a 2016 internship.
-She is now the lead researcher for the initiative, which works to highlight the places and spaces linked to minority history in Wyoming.
-Her most recent project for the Alliance for Historic Wyoming was organizing a tour of F.E.
-Warren Air Force Base in Cheyenne celebrating Buffalo Soldiers in Wyoming.
+She is currently working on a Master of Design for Historic Preservation at Boston Architectural College.
+She believes that historic preservation is not only about preserving the history of Wyoming but also a tool to help Wyoming communities to grow and develop.